Free Summer Sports and Outdoor Programs in NYC for Kids

 RELATED: Parks & Playgrounds Guide for NYC Kids

-Borrow a fishing pole and drop a line at the Harlem Meer for an afternoon of summer fun.
+Borrow a fishing pole and drop a line in the Harlem Meer for an afternoon of summer fun.
 Photo courtesy of the Central Park Conservatory

 Battery Park City Parks Conservancy